System Logic's core competency is understanding risk and its interaction with organizational factors.

 Benjamin Berman served as an investigator at the National Transportation Safety Board from 1990 to 2001, ultimately as the Chief of the Major Investigations Division.
 He is currently an airline Captain for a major U.S. flag carrier and a researcher for San Jose State University at the NASA Ames Research Center, where he studies and writes about the role of human factors in airline safety, including the effects of human cognitive vulnerabilities in major airline accidents (see, for example, The Limits of Expertise: Rethinking Pilot Error and the Causes of Airline Accidents).
 He holds an A.B. in economics from Harvard College.

-Anette Mikes is an assistant professor at Harvard Business School.
+Anette Mikes is a Full Professor at Université de Lausanne’s Faculty of business and Economics.
 In 2012, Professor Mikes co-authored an influential article for Harvard Business Review entitled Managing Risks: A New Framework, which argues that a non-rule-based, bias-aware approach is needed to successfully manage organizations’ strategic and external risks.
 In 2010, she launched (with Professor Robert Kaplan) Harvard Business School’s new executive education program, Risk Management for Corporate Leaders.
 She received her Ph.D. from the London School of Economics (LSE), where her dissertation, “Enterprise Risk Management in Action,” was the first field-based research study on risk management in financial institutions.

 Robert Filippi is a mechanical engineer and construction engineer with over forty years of experience.
 His expertise ranges from forensic engineering to the design and construction of major healthcare projects, high rise commercial and residential buildings, and specialty projects such as major airport terminals.
 At Weill Cornell Medical College, for example, he oversaw the construction of the Mechanical, Electrical, Plumbing, and Fire Protection systems of the state-of-the-art Belfer Research Building.